Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 How the CO2 NDIR worksanalyser - Schema

-Fuji Electric's non-dispersive infrared technology is famous since the 1960s for its robustness and signal stability under the hardest climatic conditions.
+The Fuji Electric CO2 monitor's non-dispersive infrared technology has been renowned since the 1960s for its robustness and signal stability in the harshest weather conditions.

 The sensor works by an infrared (IR) lamp directing waves of light through a tube filled with a sample of air.
 This air moves toward an optical filter in front of an IR light detector.